-Lithium Australia’s website disclosure on corporate governance follows.
+Lithium Australia NL’s website disclosure on corporate governance follows.

 The Company is pleased to make the following information on its corporate governance practices available on this website.

 Role of the board The role of the board is to provide leadership for and supervision of the Company’s senior management.
 The board provides the Company’s strategic direction and regularly measures progression by senior management of that strategic direction.

 Those who have the opportunity to materially influence the integrity, strategy and operation of the Company and its financial performance are considered part of senior management.
 The role of senior management is to progress the strategic direction provided by the board.
 In particular, the managing director, or equivalent, is responsible for the day-to-day activities of the Company in advancing the strategic direction.